Abonion/Hexaminer/README.md

 -Microchip EMC2101 measures the BM1397's internal diode temperature and tunes the fans speed for max powwer and noise reduction.

+-SSD1306 Display for Hashrate, Status, Power consumption, etc.

 # Status

 -The hardware is under development.
 -The Neon Miner firmware isn't being developed yet.

+If anybody wants to contribute you can message me on discord my id is: Abonion#7517

 Credit to Skot for inspiring the project's idea and providing some inforamtion: https://github.com/skot